Planning for an Azure File Sync deployment

 Consider how much free space you need on your local disk

-When planning on using Azure File Sync, consider how much free space you need on the local disk you plan to have a server endpoint on.
+When planning to use Azure File Sync, consider how much free space you need on the local disk you plan to have a server endpoint on.

 With Azure File Sync, you will need to account for the following taking up space on your local disk: